-In 2019, the Company continueed the following projects financed with grants:
+In 2020, the Company continued the following projects financed with grants:

-- UniCase Master[®] work continued under the grant agreement for Project No. POIR.04.01.04-00-0087/15 'System for highly efficient and precise heat treatment, with reduction of hardening distortion, for direct application in the straight-line production of parts of gears and bearings'.
+- DeepCaseMaster Evolution 4.0 continuation of activities under an agreement for partial funding of project No. POIR.04.01.02-00-0064/17, "Stand-alone system for the monitoring and processing of operating parameters of a soaking furnace for the purposes of Industry 4.0 in low pressure carburising processes".
 Project implemented under the Smart Growth Operational Programme 2014-2020.
 Institution: National Centre for Research and Development (NCBiR).
 Priority axis: Increasing the research potential.
-Action: Research and development Sub-action: Application projects. - DeepCaseMaster Evolution 4.0 continuation of activities under an agreement for partial funding of project No. POIR.04.01.02-00-0064/17, "Stand-alone system for the monitoring and processing of operating parameters of a soaking furnace for the purposes of Industry 4.0 in low pressure carburising processes".
+Action: Research and development Sub-action: Sub-measure: Regional scientific and research agendas. - JetCaster® continuation of activities under an agreement for partial funding of project No. POIR.04.01.04-00-0044/17: "Development of an innovative device for multi-option and high-volume casting of gas turbine blades with monocrystalline microstructure for the aviation industry".
 Project implemented under the Smart Growth Operational Programme 2014-2020.
 Institution: National Centre for Research and Development (NCBiR).
 Priority axis: Increasing the research potential.
-Action: Research and development Sub-action: Sub-measure: Regional scientific and research agendas. - JetCaster^{} continuation of activities under an agreement for partial funding of project No. POIR.04.01.04-00-0044/17: "Development of an innovative device for multi-option and high-volume casting of gas turbine blades with monocrystalline microstructure for the aviation industry".
-Project implemented under the Smart Growth Operational Programme 2014-2020.
-Institution: National Centre for Research and Development (NCBiR).
-Priority axis: Increasing the research potential.
-Action: Research and development Sub-action: Application projects. - ZeroFlow[®] Feedback Control continuation of activities under an agreement for partial funding of project No. POIR.04.01.04-00-0010/16: "Development of a new generation of ZeroFlow Feedback Control technology-based nitriding furnaces".
+Action: Research and development Sub-action: Application projects. - ZeroFlow® Feedback Control continuation of activities under an agreement for partial funding of project No. POIR.04.01.04-00-0010/16: "Development of a new generation of ZeroFlow Feedback Control technology-based nitriding furnaces".
 Intermediary institution: National Centre for Research and Development (NCBIR).
 2014-2020 Smart Growth Operational Programme.
 Priority axis: Increasing the research potential.
 Action: Research and development Sub-action: Application projects.

-In 2019, a total of ten development contracts (SWSA) were successfully completed:
+In 2020, a total of 17 development contracts (SWSA) were successfully completed, including: